 Ice Harbor Dam Special Operations

-See Introduction section 1 for special operations related to spill for juvenile fish passage and navigation lock outages for maintenance.
+See Introduction section 1 for special operations related to spill for juvenile fish passage, navigation lock outages for maintenance, and the schedule for Doble testing.

-2017: Unit 2 Turbine Replacement.
-Starting in March 2016 and continuing through, the turbine runner on Unit 2 will be replaced.
+Ongoing through October 2017: Unit 2 Turbine Replacement.
+Starting in March 2016 and currently scheduled through January 2018, the turbine runner on Unit 2 will be replaced.
 Prior to disassembling the unit, pre-commission testing will be performed with STSs installed.
 When the unit returns to service, the same testing will be accomplished with STSs in place while the unit is operating for the duration of the tests.
 Testing is projected to take several days.

-: Doble Testing.
+Following Unit 2 completion, Unit 3 will require pre-commissioning testing which will also take several days.
+This testing will be performed with STSs installed.

+June 2017–August 2017: Units 4, 5, 6 Turbine Oil Replacement.
+Tentatively scheduled to begin June 19, 2017, Units 4, 5, 6 will be out of service for approximately 3 weeks each to replace the turbine oil.
+These outages will overlap 1 week to facilitate preparation for the next unit while the contractor replaces the turbine oil on the previous unit.
+Tentative schedule is Unit 6 June 19–July 7, Unit 5 July 3–22, and Unit 4 July 17–August 4.

+July/August 2017: Doble Testing.
+The schedule for the current year is in Table A-1 above.
 Doble testing is conducted in conjunction with scheduled unit maintenance.
 Since Ice Harbor has multiple transformer banks, transmission lines, and redundant switching capability, the remaining units will be available for operation during testing and will operate in accordance with FPP priority order within the 1% range.
 For more information on Doble testing, see the FPP project-specific chapters, Turbine Maintenance section.

+(Tentative) October 2016–February 2018: Transformer Deluge System Replacement.
+Large Capital work to replace transformer deluge fire protection system pumps and piping will require bus section outages and 2 units out of service at a time to accommodate work around the transformers.
+Duration of the outages is scheduled for 3 weeks per bus section.
+Oct–Nov 2017: Bus section 3 (units 5, 6); Nov–Dec 2017: Bus section 2 (units 3, 4); Dec 2017–Jan 2018: Bus section 1 (units 1, 2).

 Ice Harbor Dam Studies

-Ongoing through May 2016: Evaluation of Adult Pacific Lamprey Migration Behavior and Passage Success in the Lower Snake River.
+Ongoing: Evaluation of Adult Pacific Lamprey Migration Behavior and Passage Success in the Lower Snake River.
 This study will use half-duplex (HD) PIT-tag systems to evaluate passage success of adult Pacific lamprey at McNary Dam, the four Lower Snake River projects and associated river segments.
-Adult Lamprey were captured and tagged at John Day Dam in 2014 and 2015, and tags remain active for 2016.
+Adult Lamprey were captured and tagged at John Day Dam in 2014 and 2015, and tags remain active.
 This study will continue to require electrical power for electronics and access to maintain and download data from the PIT-tag detection equipment.
 Maintenance of equipment will occur during the winter maintenance period when adult fishways are dewatered.

 LOWER MONUMENTAL DAM